+5.3.4 Aquatic Habitat

-5.3.4 Aquatic Habitat: Construction of Plan B would result in approximately 22 acres of impact to riverine habitat; a reduction of three acres from the 25 acres of impact described in the 2013 SEA.
+Construction of Plan B would result in approximately 46 acres of impact to riverine habitat; a reduction of three acres from the 49 acres of impact described in the 2013 SEA (Table 9).
+Impacts from structures at the Sheyenne River, Maple River, Rush River, and Lower Rush River would not change from what was proposed in the 2013 SEA.
 The alignment shift would place the Red River Structure 0.6 mile and Wild Rice River Structure 0.9 mile south of the locations identified in the 2013 SEA (Figure 10).